german9304/german9304/README.md

 I'm software engineer interested in computer science and web development in general with a bachelor's degree in computer science from CSU CHICO.

-I enjoy creating web servers and front end applications
+I enjoy creating web servers and front end applications, but also learning, solving problems and looking for different solutions it’s something I enjoy when building software.

 i have experience working with these languages: